 If you’re a globetrotter, having children shouldn’t prevent you from visiting long-haul destinations.
 Continue to explore and let your children share the magical adventures with you.
 If you’re planning a long-haul trip, here are some tips for travelling with kids to help you stay sane.

 Every parent knows that it can take an age to get out of the door even when you’re just popping to town or going to the supermarket.
 If you’re flying with kids, it’s best to get organised well in advance.
 Draw up a list of things you need to buy with a few months to go.
 As the time approaches, make another list of things you need to pack.
 Get all the washing done and start packing early, I like to use the spare bed to lay it all out.
 There’s nothing worse than rushing around when the clock is ticking.
 When it comes to setting off for the airport, give yourself plenty of time.
 For a long-haul flight, you should probably arrive at least 3 hours before you fly.

 Before you fly, make sure you have arrangements sorted at the other end.
-Book a private or shared transfer, so that you can head straight to your hotel.
+Book a private or shared transfer from Noble transfer, so that you can head straight to your hotel.

 Before you travel, make sure you have plenty of distractions to keep your children entertained.
 Charge tablets and music players and bring toys, books and games.
 Make sure you have plenty of snacks and drinks with you.
 Pack pyjamas in your hand luggage if you are travelling overnight.